thedrow/nose2-testsuite/docs/installing.rst

 From source
 ===========
-Clone the repository and run setup.py
+If you want the bleeding edge clone the repository and run setup.py

 .. code-block:: bash